Last Update May 7th, 2018

 What are you going to do to get them to your site?
 If it is blog posts then do you have enough material to attract enough people to keep going?

 Rather than just starting and hoping you find some direction down the track, you should begin by thinking very carefully about what you will sell, to whom and how.
-This is very important.
+It is very important to have a strategy that you stick to.

 The second most important thing to remember is that you need to stay exclusively with your passions.
 Whether you start a blog or a product website or some other form of online business you need to make sure it is about something you love.